 In addition, some suggest that showing an open palm when speaking elicits approval.
 Speakers who open their palm when speaking appeared to be likable and friendly.
 Palms hidden appeared authoritative.

-So every time you are convincing others, try to make hand gestures with an open palm to get favorable response.
+So every time you are convincing others, try to make hand gestures with an open palm to get a favorable response.
 This is a technique that only few might know.

 3. Limit the Choices

-One of the most fascinating truths about life is the number of choices we have every day.
+One of the fascinating truths about life is the number of choices we have every day.
 You can choose from a brand of a car, a school to enroll in, to a person to marry with.